 How many reusables do I need?

 You’ll need at least 25 if you plan on using reusables exclusively right up until toilet training.
-The exact number will vary depending on the nappy composition and your bub’s toileting habits, but our mums recommend having about three or four days’ worth available at any one time.
+The exact number will vary depending on the composition and your bub’s toileting habits, but our mums recommend having about three or four days’ worth available at any one time.

 How do I clean reusable cloth nappies?

 First, scrape off any solids into the toilet and rinse the nappy well prior to washing.
-Then, either hand-wash or machine-wash the nappy in warm water with gentle laundry detergent and fabric softeners.
+Then, either hand-wash or machine-wash it in warm water with gentle laundry detergent and fabric softeners.
 Avoid using hot water and high drying heat because it can damage waterproof covers.

 This list is loving curated by our Editors and may include affiliate and/or paid inclusions.
 See our Disclosure Policy.

 Know a brand of Australian cloth nappies we should add to our list?
 Contact us and let us know, we’ve been collating Australia’s best baby products into shortlists for over 14 years and we’re always happy to support new brands and businesses.

 Find more baby changing accessories …